About Your Credit Score

 To get a credit score, borrowers must have an active credit account with at least six months of payment history.
 This payment history ensures that there is enough information in your report to build a score.
 Some folks don't have a long enough credit history to get a credit score.
 They may need to spend a little time building up a credit history before they apply.

-Price Mortgage Group LLC, we answer questions about Credit reports every day.
-Call us: 405-513-7700.
+Price Mortgage Group LLC can answer questions about credit reports and many others.
+Call us at 405-513-7700.